-WHAT ARE COMPLEMENTARY STRANDS? ...MAKING THE DOUBLE HELIX.
+WHAT ARE COMPLEMENTARY STRANDS?

 In order to understand the double helix we must first go back to our original DNA strand with its sugar and phosphate backbone.
 Each connection between a sugar and a phosphate group is at an angle.
 The end result is a backbone that is curved rather than straight, and hence the DNA chain spirals around itself.

-The bases, in turn, jut inward from the backbones, looking almost like the steps of a spiral staircase.
+The bases jut inward from the backbones, looking almost like the steps of a spiral staircase.